Vincenzo Guzzo: Financial troubles and creditor disputes

-Allegations of Nonpayment and Unfinished Projects
+Allegations of nonpayment and unfinished projects

-Separately, Vincent Guzzo’s group faced lawsuits from landlords of properties housing Cinémas Guzzo theaters.
+Separately, Guzzo's group faced lawsuits from landlords of properties housing Cinémas Guzzo theaters.
 These landlords alleged that the company issued bounced checks and failed to pay millions in back rent.
 In one case, Guzzo was accused of failing to complete promised construction work for a shopping center, despite receiving $9 million in payments.
-Guzzo asserted that he was actively working to resolve these disputes, including plans to repurchase one of the contested properties.
+He asserted that he was actively working to resolve these disputes, including plans to repurchase one of the contested properties.

-Adding to these challenges, Vincent Guzzo faced backlash from employees at Cinema Des Sources.
+Adding to these challenges, Guzzo faced backlash from employees at Cinema Des Sources.
 Workers expressed frustration over operational mismanagement, citing irregular pay and a lack of communication about the theater's closure.
 Guzzo denied the claims, stating that all employees were paid and that the decision to close the theater was unrelated to financial troubles, as the lease was set to expire.
 Nevertheless, the closure underscored the ongoing struggles within Guzzo's theater empire.

-Industry Challenges and “Popcorngate”
+Industry challenges and "Popcorngate"

-Vincent Guzzo has also faced industry-wide challenges stemming from the COVID-19 pandemic.
-A critic of Quebec’s lockdown measures, including a temporary ban on the sale of popcorn in theaters, Guzzo publicly opposed the government’s restrictions.
-The backlash was dubbed “Popcorngate,” leading to eventual compensation for theater owners from Premier François Legault.
-Guzzo has cited the pandemic as a significant factor in his company’s prolonged financial recovery.
+Guzzo has faced industry-wide challenges stemming from the COVID-19 pandemic.
+A critic of Quebec's lockdown measures, including a temporary ban on the sale of popcorn in theaters, he publicly opposed the government's restrictions.
+The backlash was dubbed "Popcorngate," leading to eventual compensation for theater owners from Premier François Legault.
+Guzzo has cited the pandemic as a significant factor in his company's prolonged financial recovery.